cloudposse/terraform-aws-components/README.md

 - [staging.cloudposse.co](https://github.com/cloudposse/staging.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Staging Organization in AWS.
 - [dev.cloudposse.co](https://github.com/cloudposse/dev.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Development Sandbox Organization in AWS.

+## References

+For additional context, refer to some of these links.

+- [Cloud Posse Documentation](https://docs.cloudposse.com) - Complete documentation for the Cloud Posse solution

 ## Help